 Center for Comfort Care and Healing Volunteers

 Kitchen volunteers help our Chef at the Center for Comfort Care & Healing by doing food prep, baking, cleaning, and “working the window” to help serve meals to patients, visitors, employees, and volunteers.
+Volunteers must have experience working in a commercial kitchen. *We are not actively recruiting for this volunteer opportunity.

-For information on any volunteer opportunity, call 203.702.7415 or apply online.
+For information on any volunteer opportunity, call 203.702.7415 or Apply Online.